 3 Best Fidelity Funds for Dividends

-To find the best Fidelity funds for dividends we looked at their domestic equity funds that they categorize as "income oriented," which are those that pay above-average dividends.
-We then selected the three with the highest yields.
+To find the best Fidelity funds for dividends, we narrowed our search to those they call "income oriented," which pay above-average dividends.
+We then chose the three with the highest yields.

 Here are the best Fidelity funds that pay above-average dividends:

-Fidelity Equity Income (FEQTX) is an average performer in terms of annualized returns but the yields are among the highest for Fidelity stock funds.
-The fund primarily focuses its holdings in U.S. large-cap value stocks that pay yields above the average yield on the S&P 500 index.
+Fidelity Equity Dividend Income Fund (FEQTX) performs at an average rate with regard to annual returns, but it has among the highest yields of all of Fidelity's stock funds.
+The fund holds mainly large-cap value stocks in U.S. companies on the S&P 500 index, paying above-average yields.
 Top holdings include Chevron Corp (CVX), Wells Fargo (WFC), and Johnson & Johnson (JNJ).
-The 30-day yield for FEQTX is 2.95% and the expense ratio is low at 0.60%.
-There is no minimum initial investment to get started investing with this fund.
+The 30-day yield for FEQTX is 2.95%, and the expense ratio is low at 0.60%.
+There is no minimum investment to get started with this fund.

 Fidelity Growth and Income Portfolio

-Fidelity Strategic Dividend & Income (FEQIX) is consistently among the best Fidelity funds for dividends.
-The portfolio consists of large-cap value stocks with the highest concentration in financials and health care sectors.
-Top holdings include JP Morgan Chase (JPM), Berkshire Hathaway (BRK/B) and JNJ.
-The 30-day yield for FEQIX is 1.93% and the expense ratio is reasonable at 0.61%.
-There is no minimum initial investment to get started investing with this fund.
+Fidelity Equity Income (FEQIX) is consistently among the best Fidelity funds for dividends.
+It consists of large-cap value stocks with the highest concentration in financials and health care sectors.
+Top holdings include JP Morgan Chase (JPM), Berkshire Hathaway (BRK/B), and Johnson & Johnson (JNJ).
+The 30-day yield for FEQIX is 1.93% and the expense ratio is at 0.61%.
+There is no minimum investment to get started with this fund.

-Dividend funds from Fidelity can be smart investment choices for investors looking for current income or a combination of growth and income.
-Investors should keep in mind that, although dividend mutual funds may pay good or above-average yields, there is always principal risk involved with these investment securities.
+Dividend funds from Fidelity can be wise choices for investors looking for an income stream, or a mix of growth and income.
+Investors should keep in mind that, although dividend mutual funds may pay good or above-average yields, they are not failsafe.
+As with all securities, there is always a risk of losing money.

-As an income alternative to dividend-paying stock funds, Fidelity also has a strong selection of high-yield bond funds.
-As always, investors should keep in mind their tolerance for risk and their investment goals before choosing investments to add to a portfolio.
+In addition to dividend-paying stock funds, Fidelity has a strong selection of high-yield bond funds.
+High-yield bond funds also produce income but are less risky in that they consist of safer bonds as opposed to stocks.
+As always, investors should keep in mind their own tolerance for risk and their investment goals.